Sabrinas Organizing

 Solution for 1st problem

-To help me let go of these picture frames, I decided to frame some artwork and then donate the rest of the picture frames.
+To help me let go of these picture frames, I decided to frame some artwork and donate the rest.

 2nd Organizing Issue